MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 Red X means no data is being collected.

-If you see a yellow caution icon or a red X icon, tap the icon to view a list of simple troubleshooting options:
+If you see a yellow caution icon or a red X icon for an extended period of time, you may tap the icon to view a list of simple troubleshooting options:

 1. In the menu (found in the upper-left corner of the app's home screen), tap *Reset Application*, wait 15 seconds and check again.
 2. Restart the phone, wait one minute and check again.
 3. Make sure the wrist sensor is charged and LED lights are on.
+4. If these steps do not fix the problem, please contact a staff member.

 You may also tap the *Graph* button to view the wrist sensor data on a plotter in real-time, or tap the *Tutorial* video link to view a video with detailed troubleshooting instructions.